Tarun-032/Dice-Game/README.md

 ## Additional Information

-- This project is a personal endeavor and may still be in active development.
+- This project is a personal endeavor.
 - Contributions and suggestions for improvements are welcome.
 - The game's features and user interface can be enhanced with additional functionalities or visual enhancements.
-- Have fun playing the React Dice Game, and may the dice be ever in your favor! 🎲